Hiring of Salaried Personnel

 National newspapers, mailings, professional publications, other professional organizations’ websites

 Appropriate exempt positions

 10 Day Minimum

 Wasatch front newspapers, Department of Workforce Services

 B. A reduction or waiver of the posting period may be granted by the AVP of HR and Director of the Office of Equal Opportunity when compliance with the posting period creates an unusual hardship or emergency for University operations and where both the AVP of HR and the Director of the Office of Equal Opportunity feel such action is consistent with the Equal Opportunity and Affirmative Action commitment of the University.
 Requests for reductions or waivers of the posting period must be made in advance according to procedures established by HR and the Office of Equal Opportunity.

 Type of Position

 Typical Method of Advertisement

-May be used for all types of positions with the advance approval of HR and AA/EO when there is a suitably diverse and qualified pool of internal candidates.
+May be used for all types of positions with the advance approval of HR and the Office of Equal Opportunity when there is a suitably diverse and qualified pool of internal candidates.

 On Campus-Campus Wide (Qualified salaried, adjunct, and hourly employees may be considered as candidates)